RaspAP/raspap-docs/docs/faq.md

 This means that so-called special characters, or extended ASCII codes, are not permitted in a passphrase.
 For example, the Euro sign "€", German "ä" and British pound symbol "£" fall outside this range.

 RaspAP will automatically generate a secure passphrase, or PSK, for you.
-On the **Hotspot > Security** tab, click or tap the magic icon :fontawesome-solid-magic: next to the PSK input.
+On the **Hotspot > Security** tab, click or tap the magic icon :fontawesome-solid-wand-magic-sparkles: next to the PSK input.
 Choose **Save settings** and **Restart hotspot** for the changes to take effect.

 ## <a name="nopw"></a>Can I remove the AP password to create an open WiFi network?